Service as a competitive advantage

 Not so long ago, German companies could still be relatively certain that they were bringing the most advanced products to market in terms of technology and quality.
 This lead has since melted away.
 The commoditization of products continues to increase, making it increasingly difficult to differentiate themselves technologically from the competition.
 Companies must therefore focus more on their customers and offer services with additional added value in order to survive in global competition.

-"40 percent of German industrial companies on the ground in China believe that in 5 years' time, their Chinese competitors w take over the innovation leadership in their specific business field."
+"40 percent of local German industrial companies in China believe that their Chinese competitors will take over the innovation leadership in their specific business area in five years' time."

-This quote comes from the study "Greater Shanghai Innovation Survey 2018", conducted by the German Chamber of Commerce in China, Tongji University and the consulting firm goetzpartners.
+This quote comes from the study "Greater Shanghai Innovation Survey 2018", conducted by the German Chamber of Foreign Trade China, Tongji University and the consulting firm goetzpartners.

 What does this have to do with the services of the future?

 Not so long ago, German companies could still be relatively certain that they were bringing the most advanced products to market in terms of technology and quality.
 This lead has since melted away.
-The commoditization of products continues to increase, making it increasingly difficult to differentiate oneself from the competition in terms of technology.
+The commoditization of products continues to increase, making it increasingly difficult to differentiate oneself technologically from the competition.

 Companies must therefore focus more strongly on their customers and offer services with additional added value in order to survive in global competition.